uffe/awesome-react-components/readme.md

 # Time Picker

-*Allow user to select a time.
+<em>Allow user to select a time.

 I want to the user to be able to pick a time and it should be date agnostic; The user should be able to select a time without picking a date.

-Are there libraries enabling the user to choose a time without selecting a date?*
+Are there libraries enabling the user to choose a time without selecting a date?</em>

  - [react-datetime](https://github.com/YouCanBookMe/react-datetime) - A lightweight but complete datetime picker react component.
  - [react-bootstrap-datetimepicker](https://github.com/quri/react-bootstrap-datetimepicker) - A react.js datetime picker for bootstrap.